-Petronella McGovern’s dream of becoming a fiction author comes true with her thrilling debut novel
+Petronella McGovern’s dream of becoming a fiction author comes true

 “I’d always wanted to write fiction and have my own novels published… When Allen & Unwin made an offer, I was home alone in my study and I literally jumped for joy!
 It was so validating to have others believing in your story.”